acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

    functions, and if the object contains methods they won't be usable.

   @prop [contentStyleFile] {string,array}
-    Use this option to load one or more style sheets into the targeted pages as [user stylesheets](https://developer.mozilla.org/en/CSS/Getting_Started/Cascading_and_inheritance).
+    Use this option to load one or more stylesheets into the targeted pages as [user stylesheets](https://developer.mozilla.org/en/CSS/Getting_Started/Cascading_and_inheritance).

     Each stylesheet is supplied as a separate file under your add-on's "data" directory, and is specified by a URL typically constructed using the `url()` method of the
     [`self` module's `data` object](packages/addon-kit/self.html#data).
-    To add multiple style sheet files, pass an array of URLs.
+    To add multiple stylesheet files, pass an array of URLs.

         var data = require("self").data;
         var pageMod = require("page-mod");